-A few new standards, amendments to standards and interpretations are effective for annual reporting periods beginning on or after January 1, 2019 and have been applied in preparing these financial statements.
+A few new standards, amendments to standards and interpretations are effective for annual reporting periods beginning on or after January 1, 2020 and have been applied in preparing these financial statements.

-Except for the changes below, the Company has consistently applied the accounting policies as set out in notes 2 - 4 to all periods presented in these financial statements.
+Except as noted below, the Company has consistently applied the accounting policies as set out in note 6 to all periods presented in these financial statements.